 Born in 1969, luthier Will Kimble fell in love with mandolins in 1997, and began building in 2000.
 His father, Fred Kimble, taught Will how to build and still works with him to this day.
 A favorite at IBMM camp, Will continues to provide mandolin repair, advice, and construction and care sessions at mando camp.

 New performers are imparting their own footprints on bluegrass.
 Stay tuned (all 8 strings, please) for news of other mando camp news to be announced…

 - Museum members $500 (Museum membership costs $45)

 - Registration includes: All three days of classes, meals (Friday dinner, Saturday lunch), Lodging for two nights (Friday and Saturday – discounted rates for additional lodging nights if desired), free admission to All-Star Faculty concert and reception Saturday night, and camp T-shirt!

-- Online mando camp registration is now available.
+- Online mando camp registration in the online Gift Shop.

 - For More information see the Mando Camp info page